 How We Are Dealing with Coronavirus

 Thomas and I are doing OK.
-Just taking it day by day, as we all seem to be doing right now.
+We are taking things it day by day, as we all seem to be doing right now.

 We flew from our home in Costa Rica in early-March because Thomas had a prior work commitment and I decided to use that time to visit my family.
 We were aware that things had the potential of getting crazy while we were away, but decided it was best to be with our parents.

-We also brought our marriage certificates with hopes that it would help us to get to each other if necessary.
-I did try to fly to Germany once early on after borders were closed but I was denied.
+We luckily brought our marriage certificates with hopes that it would help us to get to each other if necessary.
+I tried to fly to Germany once early on after borders were closed but I was denied.
 Even as an immediate family member of a German citizen I needed a valid reason, which I did not have.
 I guess the fact that I like being with my husband isn’t a valid enough excuse.